alphagov/accessible-autocomplete/README.md

 Type: `PropTypes.instanceOf(HTMLElement)`

-The container element in which the typeahead will be rendered in.
+The container element in which the autocomplete will be rendered in.

 #### `source`